mohitmourya78/Mohit-Study-Notes/README.md

 LIVE PREVIEW:-

 https://mohit-study-notes-1.onrender.com/
+(it takes time to load so please wait.)

 This web application is built using Node.js with Express and is designed for managing user registrations, logins, and services through a clean interface.
 It employs JWT (JSON Web Tokens) for user authentication and utilizes Handlebars as the templating engine for rendering views.